angeloxx/cert-manager-essendi-xc-issuer/README.md

-Essendi-XC Issuer is a cert-manager's CertificateRequest controller that uses [Essendi XC](https://xc.essendi.de/en/essendi-xc/) to sign certificates.
-Essendi XC is a service that provides multiple interfaces for requesting certificates from different CAs, like Microsoft ADCS or public CAs like D-Trust, DigiCert, QuoVadis, SwissSign.
-Essendi XC provides both ACME, SCEP and proprietary REST
+essendi-xc-issuer is a cert-manager's CertificateRequest controller that uses [essendi xc](https://xc.essendi.de/en/essendi-xc/) to sign certificates. essendi xc is a service that provides multiple interfaces for requesting certificates from different CAs, like Microsoft ADCS or public CAs like D-Trust, DigiCert, QuoVadis, SwissSign. essendi xc provides both ACME, SCEP and proprietary REST
-API; This implementation is a HTTP client that interacts with the Essendi XC API sending appropriately prepared HTTP requests and interpreting the server's HTTP responses.
+API; This implementation is a HTTP client that interacts with the essendi xc API sending appropriately prepared HTTP requests and interpreting the server's HTTP responses.

 ## Requirements